User Data

 privateConnectionPRIds1.2NONENONEPRId

 Data for each data type is initially formatted as a stream of Avro objects that should conform to the schema specified.
+A DSNP system MAY limit the number of objects allowed for a given user data type; if so, this MUST be documented.
 Avro file- and block-level information (including in-stream schema) is omitted.
 The Avro stream is then compressed and/or encrypted as specified.

 curve25519xsalsa20poly1305 (that is, X25519 key exchange, XSalsa20 encryption, and Poly1305 message authentication) is the default authenticated encryption algorithm used in the NaCl (“Salt”) library, and its successor libsodium.
 In the specification of cryptographic operations below, relevant methods from these libraries are noted.
 While these specific libraries are not required for DSNP compatibility, they are highly recommended.